Moray eel

 Moray eels, or Muraenidae (/ˈmɒreɪ, məˈreɪ/), are a family of eels whose members are found worldwide.
-There are approximately 200 species in 15 genera which are almost exclusively marine, but several species are regularly seen in brackish water, and a few are found in fresh water.
+There are approximately 200 species in 16 genera which are almost exclusively marine, but several species are regularly seen in brackish water, and a few are found in fresh water.

 The English name, moray, dates back to the early 17th century, and is believed to be a derivative from Portuguese moreia, which itself derives from Latin mūrēna, in turn from Greek μύραινα, muraina; these are the Latin and Greek names of the Mediterranean moray.

 Anatomy

-The dorsal fin extends from just behind the head along the back and joins seamlessly with the caudal and anal fins, with the exception of the subfamily Uropterygiinae, which have fins restricted to the tip of the tail.
-Most species lack pectoral and pelvic fins, adding to their serpentine appearance.
-Their eyes are rather small; morays rely mostly on their highly developed sense of smell, lying in wait to ambush prey.
+The dorsal fin extends from just behind the head along the back and joins seamlessly with the caudal and anal fins, with the exception of members of the subfamily Uropterygiinae, which have fins restricted to the tip of the tail.
+Most species lack pectoral and pelvic fins, contributing to their elongated appearance.
+Their eyes are relatively small; morays rely mostly on their highly developed sense of smell, while remaining concealed to ambush prey.

 The body is generally patterned.
-In some species, the inside of the mouth is also patterned.
+In some species, the interior of the mouth is patterned as well.
 Their jaws are wide, framing a protruding snout.
-Most possess large teeth used to tear flesh or grasp slippery prey.
-A relatively small number of species, for example the snowflake moray (Echidna nebulosa) and zebra moray (Gymnomuraena zebra), primarily feed on crustaceans and other hard-shelled animals, and they have blunt, molar-like teeth suitable for crushing.
+Most possess large teeth suited for tearing flesh or grasping slippery prey.
+A smaller number of species, for example the snowflake moray (Echidna nebulosa) and zebra moray (Gymnomuraena zebra), primarily feed on crustaceans and other hard-shelled animals, and they have blunt, molar-like teeth suitable for crushing.

 Morays secrete a protective mucus over their smooth, scaleless skin, which in some species contains a toxin.
 They have much thicker skin and high densities of goblet cells in the epidermis that allows mucus to be produced at a higher rate than in other eel species.
 This allows sand granules to adhere to the sides of their burrows in sand-dwelling morays, thus making the walls of the burrow more permanent due to the glycosylation of mucins in mucus.
 Placement of their small, circular gills on their flanks, far behind the mouth, requires the moray to maintain a gape / gulping motion to facilitate respiration.